ZihadHossainNayem/User-Management--/README.md

 ## Introduction
-This project aims to provide a user management system with features for user creation, authentication, and notification functionalities.
+This project aims to provide a user management system with features for user creation, authentication, notification functionalities and reporting.
 It consists of a frontend application built with React and a backend API developed using ASP.NET Core.

 ### Technologies Used: